-The latest device to join the Fitbit family is the Charge 4, an activity tracker that sits in between the Fitbit Inspire range and the Fitbit Versa range.
+The Charge 4 is an activity tracker that sits in between the Fitbit Inspire range and the Fitbit Versa range.

 - Charge 2: OLED tap display, buckle, stainless steel, interchangeable straps